What are weeds?

 You can identify it through its prolific, small, heart-shaped leaves which tend to be larger at the top than the bottom of the plant.

-It has tiny, white rosettes of flowers sitting on five open petals which blossom in the early spring
+It has tiny, white rosettes of flowers sitting on five open petals which blossom in the early spring.

 Got a baby chick in trouble?
-Try feeding a small amount of chickweed in your brooder
+Try feeding a small amount of chickweed in your brooder.

 It's also high in Vitamins A, B complex, and C, all of which are essential for normal growth.
 They're also an immune system boost.

-Chickweed is also known to have high amounts of gamma-linoleic acid - better known as Omega 6(1).
+Chickweed is also known to have high amounts of gamma-linoleic acid, better known as Omega 6(1).
 Omega 6, along with Omega 3, not only provides essential fatty acid for hen health, it adds nutritional benefit to their eggs which, in turn, improves our own and our family's health as we eat them(2).

 Use it as a winter feed.
-Although it reseeds quickly so in cool climates is available all year round, you'll probably find your chickens love it in the winter but aren't so keen in summer, when there are so many other delicious berries and fruits available.
+Although it reseeds quickly so in cool climates is available all year round, you'll probably find your chickens love it in the winter but aren't so keen in summer, when there are too many other delicious berries and fruits available.

-Simple.
 Pull some up by the roots and throw into the run, or hang a bunch and leave them to it.
-No need to chop or prepare it - they love it just as it comes.
+No need to chop or prepare it – they love it just as it comes.

 You may read that chickweed contains oxalic acid, which can interfere with calcium absorption.
-That's true - but it only prevents calcium absorption from plants which themselves contain oxalic acid.
+That's true, but it only prevents calcium absorption from plants which themselves contain oxalic acid.

 So if your flock is eating nothing but chickweed, you have a problem.